Away With The Steiners

 The Indian rupee (code: INR) is the official currency of India.

-The rupee is subdivided into 100 paise (singular: paisa) though as of 2019 coins of 1 rupee are the lowest value in use.
+Though as of 2019 coins of 1 rupee are the lowest value in use.

 You can exchange USD (or almost whatever your home currency is) into INR at the airport or even at your hotel.
 But the exchange rate will be higher than stated online.
-In the cities it’s easy to get a driver to take you to an official money changer where the charges might not be so high.
-Or just find an ATM.

-You can exchange any leftover rupees back into foreign currency at the airport on departure.
-(Or you can do like we did – though don’t recommend – and exchange USD with some shady backstreet black-market trader to buy an emergency SIM card before attempting to depart the country in a pandemic!).
+Or you can do like we did – though I don’t recommend – and exchange USD with some shady backstreet black-market trader to buy an emergency SIM card before attempting to depart the country in a pandemic!

 A dodgy-looking ATM in Agra (attempt number three to find a working ATM that day!).

-Our travel route in India each time [plus planned vs. actual]
+Our travel route in India each time

-In 2020 on our first trip to India we only had three weeks (cut short by the pandemic).
-But in three weeks we saw a diverse landscape, food and culture between the different regions of Kerela in South India, Uttar Pradesh and Jaisalmer in the desert state of Rajasthan.
-And in three weeks we fell in love with India.
+But in those first three weeks we saw a diverse landscape, food and culture between the different regions of Kerela in South India, Uttar Pradesh and Jaisalmer in the desert state of Rajasthan.

-And if you have longer you are in luck.
 You can try the different mega cities traveling from New Delhi to Kolkata, Mumbai and Kochi.
-Or you can train-hop your way across Rajasthan as we have done (and include the megacities too!).
+Or you can train-hop your way across Rajasthan – as we have done many times now – and include the megacities too!

-But if we go back again We knew the next time we went back that our original planned itinerary of covering the desert cities would be our first point of call.
+If we go back again We knew the next time we went back that our original planned itinerary of covering the desert cities would be our first point of call.

 Those trains across the desert were part of a dream route of desert culture with golden, pink and blue cities…